 2. Please bring the poster as the original file, preferably PowerPoint (.ppt or .pptx) or PDF

-3. Bring us your poster to be printed the day before you need it in case we experience technical problems
+3. Please try to bring us your poster to be printed the day before you need it

 4. Please plan to be present to see the final preview before the print to ensure the poster will be printed properly